Understanding Multistationarity of Fully Open Reaction Networks: Chemical reaction network theory

 \subsection{Chemical reaction networks}

 A \emph{chemical reaction network}, or a \emph{network} for short, is denoted by $\cN$ and consists of three finite sets: the set of species, $\cS$, the set of complexes, $\cC$, and the set of reactions, $\cR$.
+Every species of $\cS$ needs to take part in at least one complex from $\cC$, and every complex of $\cC$ needs to take part in at least one reaction from $\cR$.
 The elements of $\cS$ are denoted by uppercase letters, i.e. $A$, $B$, $\dots$ or $X_1$, $X_2$, $\dots$ and an element of $\cC$ is a linear combination of species with non-negative integer coefficients.
 For example if $\cS=\lbrace A, B, C \rbrace$, then $A+2C$ is a complex (with the coefficient of $B$ in this particular complex set to zero).
 The coefficient beside each species in a complex is called a \emph{stoichiometric coefficient}.
 An element of $\cR$ is an ordered pair of complexes.
 If $y$ and $y'$ are two complexes, then the reaction defined by the ordered pair $(y, y')$ is denoted $y\ce{->}y'$.
 The complex on the left side of the reaction arrow is called the \emph{reactant} and the complex on the right side is called the \emph{product}.
 A reversible reaction is denoted as $y\ce{<=>}y'$ which is simply a shorthand for two irreversible reactions $y\ce{->}y'$ and $y'\ce{->}y$.

 The \emph{zero complex} is the complex in which the stoichiometric coefficients of all species are zero.
 A \emph{flow reaction} has the zero complex as either the reactant (an \emph{inflow reaction}) or the product (an \emph{outflow reaction}).
-An inflow reaction denotes the injection of species to the network and an outflow denotes the degradation of species or their extraction from the network.
+An inflow reaction denotes the injection of species to the network and an outflow denotes the degradation of some species or its extraction from the network.

 \begin{definition} We say that a reaction network $\cN=(\cS,\cC,\cR)$ is \emph{fully open} if

 The reactions $0\ce{->}X$ and $X\ce{->}0$ are called the \emph{inflow} and the \emph{outflow} of the species $X$. \end{definition}